Testing Is a Social Activity — Not a Solo Act

 They notice things others miss.

-They think like a user, but talk like a teammate.
+They think like a user and speak like a teammate.

 Testing is a team sport.

-And the real magic happens not when testers follow a script, but when they work in sync with others, learning and thinking together.
+And the real work doesn’t happen when testers follow scripts, but when they work in sync with others, learning and thinking together.

 Final thought